ManojChandran/Object_Oriented/Chapter 3 - Building a Class/README.md

 ### Single Responsibility Principle
 * A class should have one and only one reason to changes.

+For every other enhancement, if we are forced to touch the class! then the class needs refactoring.
+Big problem in touching the class is, its impact on objects created from it and their interactions.
+High possibility of introducing bugs or functionality changes.

 ### Open Closed Principle
 * Software entities should be open for extension, but closed for modification.
 ### Liskov Substitution Principle